HactarCE/Nomic-Rules/README.md

 ### Proposal modification

 A player may edit a proposal they have submitted if that proposal is open for voting and has no votes cast by players other than its author.

+## Actions

+Actions can be spent to effect changes to the game state.
+Actions may only be spent in a manner that is explicitly described in the game rules.

+### Claiming actions

+A player may claim a number of actions equal to the number of 24-hour periods that have elapsed since they last claimed actions.
+A player may gain no more than 3 actions each time they claim actions.

 ## Win conditions